nils-mathieu/piscine-rust/module-00.md

 ...
 ```

-The `collatz` function should execute the following algorithm...
+The `collatz` function must execute the following algorithm...

 * Let *n* be any natural number.
 * If *n* is even, then *n* becomes *n*/2
 * If *n* is odd, then *n* becomes 3*n* + 1

 ...until *n* equals 1.
-On each iteration, *n* should be displayed on the standard output, followed
+On each iteration, *n* must be displayed on the standard output, followed
 by a line feed.

 ```txt